-For those individuals who must continue to work or have family obligations, Coastal’s outpatient detox can, for individuals that meet outpatient detox criteria, be preferable option since it does not require a full time stay within Coastal’s medical detox facility.
+For those individuals who must continue to work or have family obligations, Coastal Detox has an outpatient detox program that can fit into their lives.
+It is designated for individuals that meet outpatient detox program criteria, be a preferable option since it does not require a full time stay within Coastal Detox’s medical detox facility.

 How Does Outpatient Detox Work?

 Our outpatient detox program includes a thorough assessment by Coastal Detox’s medical provider, review of medical history, monitoring of vital signs, medical treatment of withdrawal symptoms in conjunction with weekly clinical counseling sessions.
 Coastal Detoxes’ individualized outpatient detox program, which can last anywhere from 1-3 weeks depending on the individual’s needs.
 Following the completion of outpatient detox, Coastal Detox will provide each client with an aftercare plan that includes referrals to either an intensive or a less intensive outpatient substance abuse counseling program depending on the individual patient’s needs.

 Individuals that are addicted to prescription medications or opiates such as heroin, may especially benefit from our outpatient detox program.
 Over the course of the past few years, the FDA has approved the use of medications such as Suboxone (Buprenorphine) to help relieve the withdrawal from opiates.
 These new medical treatment protocols have created the opportunity to safely and effectively detox individuals meeting criteria through an outpatient level of care.

 What Are The Most Common Drugs In An Outpatient Detox Program?